AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 .. code:: python

+   # Import necessary modules
    from abl.reasoning import KBBase, GroundKB, PrologKB, Reasoner

 Building a knowledge base
 -------------------------

-Generally, we can create a subclass inherited from ``KBBase`` to build our own knowledge base.
+Generally, we can create a subclass derived from ``KBBase`` to build our own knowledge base.
 In addition, ABL-Package also offers several predefined subclasses of ``KBBase`` (e.g., ``PrologKB`` and ``GroundKB``), which we can utilize to build our knowledge base more conveniently.